Chisomnwa/Sales-and-Market-Share-Analysis/README.md

 The company, VanArsdel, manufactures expensive electronic products that could be used for fun as well as work and it sells them directly to consumers nationwide as well as several other countries.
 VanArsdel and its competitors have retained a 3rd party marketing company to collect and anonymize industry sales so that all participants can benchmark themselves.

+# Datsets overview

+* International Sales Folder : This folder contains the sales data of six different countries which include, Australia, Canada, Germany, Japan, Mexico, and Nigeria.

+* Us Sales Folder: This contains US Sales data and also contains data for other dimensions table like products, manufacturer and geographical location.

+* Color Theme Folder: This contains the colorthesme you can use the design the charts and dashboard

+* Final Project and Dashboard Folder: This contains the final project and my dashboard and the the end of this project.

+* VanArsdel Logo: This is the Vanrsdel company logo for the dashboard design.

-To gather insights on how the company is performing as regards to sales and market share, I was directed to provide answers to the following questions;
+# To gather insights on how the company is performing as regards to sales and market share, I was directed to provide answers to the following questions;

 1. What is the Market Share of our company (VanArsdell)?
 What is the market share of all the manufacturers across the different countries?